ros-industrial/industrial_ci/doc/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``rerun_ci`` is managing ``DOCKER_COMMIT`` and ``DOCKER_COMMIT_MSG`` variables under the hood, so if the user set them they will not take effect, unlike `normal cases <#re-use-the-container-image>`__.

+If you are using this feature to have a cached way to run ci locally you probably want your dependencies to be updated just as they are when run on a remote ci service.
+To achieve this you can cause the target workspace to be pulled by adding this argument: ``AFTER_SETUP_TARGET_WORKSPACE='vcs pull ~/target_ws/src/'``.

 For maintainers of industrial_ci repository
 ================================================